VDA5050/VDA5050/VDA5050_EN_V1.md

 1. Set the last will to „uagv/v2/manufacturer/SN/connection“ with the field `connectionState` set to `CONNECTIONBROKEN`, when the mqtt connection is created.
 2. Send the topic „uagv/v2/manufacturer/SN/connection“ with `connectionState` set to `ONLINE`.

-All messages of this topic should be send with a retained flag.
+All messages on this topic shall be sent with a retained flag.

 When connection between the AGV and the broker stops unexpectedly, the broker will send the last will topic: „uagv/v2/manufacturer/SN/connection“ with the field `connectionState` set to `CONNECTIONBROKEN`.